5 Ayurvedic Remedies & Diet To Get Rid Of Diabetes Permanently

 - Moothra madhuryam (Sweetness of urine)

-What Is The Diet Recommended For Diabetes Mellitus?
+What Is The Diet Recommended For Diabetes?

-There are many food items that can be given to diabetes patient.
+Ayurvedic medicine for diabetes also depends on the particular diet and there are many food items that can be given to diabetes patient.
 The role of ahara and vihara is most important to control blood sugar level in diabetes patient, to prevent complications of the disease.
 Below are some of the classic Aharah (foods) Dravyas (juice) that are recommended.

 - Yava (barley) are the best, different food preparations, prepared from barley can be given, for example, Mantha, Odana, Appopa, bread, etc.